 just hastens something that’s already happening.
 I also think its kind of a cheap cop out to have everything actually be the work of super villains.
 The comic the film was based off of didn’t do that.
 There, the heroes were angry at each other, and they fought one another because of that.
 Not because some grand puppeteer was pulling the strings from the shadows.
 I wish the movie had done the same thing.
 And that brings me to my final problem with the movie, the ending.
 For all the marketing hype about this being a “clash between heroes” that would “change everything,” nothing really did change.
 Yeah, a few more characters get added, but no one important dies, Captain America makes it clear to Iron Man that there are no hard feelings, and even the crippling of War Machine gets undone by the end with some BS technology.
 (As a disabled person who has a condition that there is no cure for, that last one kind of pissed me off for how it wrote off our pain and suffering as a mild inconvenience that can be fixed with some metal and wires).
 The film’s ending demonstrates a larger problem with Marvel; their unwillingness to take chances or go outside their established formula.
 You know going into a Marvel movie that no one is going to die, and that everything will be okay in the end.
 That’s because the franchise was created by TV writers, and in television, you need to return everything to the status quo by the end of the episode or season so that you can keep the story going.
 Take some chances, Marvel!
 Kill off Captain America.
 Have Iron Man die of alcohol poisoning.
 Do something edgy or unique.

-Still, I did enjoy Civil War, and have decided to give it an 8 out of 10.
+Still, I did enjoy Civil War.
 If you haven’t seen it, give it a look.